What is IOMMU?

 AMD CPUs:

-- Advanced CPU Configuration → AMD CBS
+- Go to Advanced CPU Configuration → AMD CBS

-- Set IOMMU from Auto/Disabled → Enabled
+- Set IOMMU → Enabled

 - If present, enable DMA Protection and DMAr Support